anthonyraymond/joal/README.md

 | ![Edge][browser-edge]               | ![no][support-no]       | Lack of `referrer-policy`                            |
 | ![Internet explorer][browser-ie]    | ![no][support-never]    | Not enough space to explain...                       |

-Some non-supported browser might works, but they may be unsafe due to the lack of support for `referrer-policy`.
+Some non-supported browser might work, but they may be unsafe due to the lack of support for `referrer-policy`.

 ## Community projects